spakin/gosp/README.md

 The only difference from ordinary HTML in the above is the `<?go:expr 2*2*2*3*3*5*7 ?>` markup.
 This tells the Web server to evaluate `2*2*2*3*3*5*7` as a Go expression and replace the tag with the result, producing

-    I like the number 2520 because it's…
+    I like the number 2520 because it's divisible by each integer from 1 to 10.

 in the HTML sent back to the user's Web browser.
 The user has no way of knowing that `2520` was generated dynamically, not entered statically in the HTML.